 St. Mary's Church Centre

-St. Mary's Church Centre had a formal opening by Theresa May MP on 20th October 2019..
+St. Mary's Church Centre was formally opened by Theresa May MP on 20th October 2019.

 It opened for use in February 2019 after over twenty years of planning. .From the total cost of £520,000, 80% has been given by

 generous donations from the church congregation and the wider village

 Obtaining planning approval was difficult because the church is a listed building, the land around the church is a burial ground and the site is surrounded by residential properties.
 Permission had to be gained from English Heritage (now Historic England), the Diocese of Oxford and Wokingham Borough Council.

 In the construction of the building, over £40,000 was spent on archaeology.
 During the excavation, remains dating to Saxon times have been found, and these have all been recorded and archived at Oxford University.

 A full copy of the archaeological report can be found here: Download Archaeological Report

 The Church Centre has been built on the north side of the Church, abutting the outside walls of the Lady Chapel and the Parish Office, an area of the Churchyard where very few recent burials have taken place.